nithinkr1shna/nithinkr1shna.github.io/_posts/2017-03-26-my-first-functional-programming-language.markdown

  factorial(x); // function call
 ```

-Then the function definition is like this.
+Then the function definition will be.

 ``` c
  int factorial(int x){